-- 2.1.1 in the case of the Initial Placing, Initial Admission occurring and becoming effective by not later than 8:00 a.m.
-(London time) on 20 March 2019 (or such later date as the Company, the Investment Manager and Fidante Capital may agree) and, in the case of any Subsequent Placing, the relevant Subsequent Admission occurring and becoming effective by 8:00 a.m.
-(London time) on such dates as may be agreed between the Company, the Investment Manager and Fidante Capital prior to the closing of each Subsequent Placing; - 2.1.2 the Sponsor and Placing Agreement becoming unconditional in all respects (save for any condition relating to the relevant Admission); - 2.1.3 in the case of the Initial Placing, the Sponsor and Placing Agreement not having been terminated prior to the date of Initial Admission and, in the case of any Subsequent Placing, the Sponsor and Placing Agreement not having been terminated prior to the date of the relevant Subsequent Admission; - 2.1.4 in the case of the Initial Placing, Fidante Capital confirming to the Placees their allocation of Ordinary Shares and, in the case of a Subsequent Placing, Fidante Capital confirming to the Placees their allocation of Ordinary Shares and/or C Shares (as the case may be); and - 2.1.5 in the case of the Initial Placing, the Minimum Gross Initial Proceeds being raised, - a Placee agrees to become a member of the Company and agrees to subscribe for those Ordinary Shares allocated to it by Fidante Capital, in the case of the Initial Placing, at the Initial Issue Price or, in the case of a Subsequent Placing, those Ordinary Shares and/or C Shares allocated to it by Fidante Capital at the applicable Placing Price.
+- 2.1.1 in the case of the Initial Placing, Initial Admission occurring and becoming effective by no later than 8.00 a.m.
+(London time) on 11 May 2021 (or such later time and date, not being later than the Long-Stop Date, as the Company and the Joint Bookrunners may agree) and, in the case of any Subsequent Placing, the relevant Subsequent Admission occurring and becoming effective by no later than 8:00 a.m.
+(London time) on such dates, not being later than the Final Closing Date, as may be agreed between the Company and the Joint Bookrunners prior to the closing of each Subsequent Placing; - 2.1.2 the Sponsor and Placing Agreement becoming unconditional in all respects (save for any condition relating to the relevant Admission); - 2.1.3 in the case of the Initial Placing, the Sponsor and Placing Agreement not having been terminated prior to the date of Initial Admission and, in the case of any Subsequent Placing, the Sponsor and Placing Agreement not having been terminated prior to the date of the relevant Subsequent Admission; and - 2.1.4 in the case of a Subsequent Placing, in respect of the issue of Ordinary Shares, the relevant Placing Price being agreed between the Company and the Joint Bookrunners; and - 2.1.5 in the case of a Subsequent Placing, a valid supplementary prospectus being published by the Company if such is required by the Prospectus Regulation Rules), a Placee agrees to become a member of the Company and agrees to subscribe for those Issue Shares allocated to it by the Joint Bookrunners, in the case of the Initial Placing, at the Initial Issue Price or, in the case of a Subsequent Placing, those Ordinary Shares and/or C Shares allocated to it by the Joint Bookrunners at the applicable Placing Price.
 To the fullest extent permitted by law, each Placee acknowledges and agrees that it will not be entitled to exercise any remedy of rescission at any time.
 This does not affect any other rights the Placee may have.